rug-cit-hpc/league-of-robots/README.md

 3. Configure Ansible settings including the vault.
    * To create (a new) secrets.yml:
-     Generate and encrypt the passwords for the various openstack components.
+     Generate and encrypt the passwords for the various OpenStack components.
      ```bash
      ./generate_secrets.py
      ansible-vault --vault-password-file=.vault_pass.txt encrypt secrets.yml
      ```
-     The encrypted secrets.yml can now safely be comitted.
+     The encrypted secrets.yml can now safely be committed.
-     The `.vault_pass.txt` file is in the .gitignore and needs to be tranfered in a secure way.
+     The `.vault_pass.txt` file is in the .gitignore and needs to be transfered in a secure way.

    * To use use an existing encrypted secrets.yml add .vault_pass.txt to the root folder of this repo and create in the same location ansible.cfg using the following template: